YunYeoHyang/jmyp-parent/README.md

 have in SHOP database .
 So in the future ,should add this field in SHOP.

  # 2018.12.27 #
- the seventh puthing , fix a little bug , that the 'token' field add "" , add a new model -- jmyp_web_cart ,
+ the seventh pushing , fix a little bug , that the 'token' field add "" , add a new model -- jmyp_web_cart ,
  add some new function -- searching cart after login in and adding cart.
 With a bug -- edit product's count. fix on next update.

+  # 2018.12.29 #
+  the 8th pushing , fix the last bug and add two function , one of editing cart , and another is deleting cart.

+  # 2019.01.02 #
+  the 9th pushing , add a new model - jmyp_web_order .
+With two function , like showing all of the address of user , and the another is adding order , return "payFor" page.